How To Get a Mortgage 6 Times Your Salary

 • draw self-employed income in specific ways

-• Deposit: While the deposit amount will not directly affect your ability to borrow at 6 times, you may find that if your LTV is not good enough, you’ll have access to fewer lenders in general.
+• Deposit: While the deposit amount will not directly affect your ability to borrow 6 times, you may find that if your LTV is not good enough, you’ll have access to fewer lenders.
 That may mean you are forced to accept a product with a higher interest rate, so you may need to borrow less – lowering your income multiple.

-• Credit History: As with a deposit, your credit history does not directly affect your borrowing limits, but it may reduce who you can borrow from.
+• Credit History: As with a deposit, your credit history does not directly affect your borrowing limits but may reduce who you can borrow from.
 So, again, you may be forced to borrow less if the products that are subsequently available to you are too expensive.

 Access your credit report through a free trial